-Loft Construction Guidelines for Halverson and West Halls
+Loft Construction Guidelines for Halverson and Hall

 The Housing and Residence Life Office at Northern Michigan University established these guidelines to provide students with the opportunity to personalize their residence hall room by using a loft.
 Lofts must be constructed so they are safe and do not damage the room or other room furnishings.
 The student utilizing a loft is responsible for all injuries and/or damages caused by the construction, installation, use, or removal of a loft.
 The University does not assume any responsibility for such injuries and/or damages.
-Because of the type of furniture in Gant, Spalding, Payne, Magers, Meyland, Hunt, Van Antwerp, and Spooner Halls, and the Woodland Park Apartments, lofts are not permitted in those halls.
+Because of the type of furniture in Gant, Spalding, Magers, Meyland, Hunt, Van Antwerp, West, and Spooner Halls, and the Woodland Park Apartments, lofts are not permitted in those halls.
 Loft kits for these halls may be rented from the Housing and Residence Life Office for $70 per academic year.

 Residence Hall Room Dimensions